namm-standards/namm-json/schema/README.md

 # NAMM B2B JSON Implementation Guide

-#### Revision 2020.1 &mdash; Last edit: 6 Dec 2019
+#### Revision 2020.1 &mdash; Last edit: 9 Dec 2019

->**Note to readers: To open this document's links in a new tab, ctrl-click the link or right-click it and choose "Open link in new tab".**
+>**Note to readers: This document contains links to external sites.
+To avoid losing your place, you can open links in a new tab; just ctrl-click a link or right-click it and choose "Open link in new tab".**

 # Executive Overview